gruntwork-io/docs/docs/guides/stay-up-to-date/terraform/terraform-1.x/index.md

----
-pagination_label: Update to Terraform 1.x
+# Update to Terraform 1.x
----

-# Intro

 This guide will walk you through how to update any code that depends on the [Gruntwork Infrastructure as Code